renerocksai/sublimeless_zk/README.md

     * Find/replace... : show search and (optionally) replace dialog to find/replaace text in current editor
     * Find in files : search for text in all notes
     * Search for Tag Combination : Advanced Tag Search
+    * Find notes with references... : Search for notes that are linked to a certain number of times (within a range)

 * View
     * Show Command Palette... : does exactly that
     * Cycle forwards through tabs: open next tab
     * Cycle backwards through tabs: open previous tab
+    * Goto... : Go to open note or a specific heading within an open note
     * Toggle Side Panel : Show / hide the side panel
     * Toggle Status Bar : Show / hide the status bar
     * Show all notes : shows all notes in the search results